whhuang/whhuang.github.io/_category_pages/japan.md

 permalink: /japan/
 ---

-Life in Japan as a Japanese language student
+Life in Japan as a Japanese language student.